Sohar20/Molar-mass-calculator/README.md

 4) Run in terminal this command: `pip install PyQt5`
 5) Run file `main.py`

-After running that file, you can enter your formula and selsect number of decimal places.
+After running that file, you can enter your formula and select number of decimal places.
 To get the result, press "Calculate molar mass" button.

 ## And one more thing